asvindra/ai-agent/Readme.md

 # Project Name

 ## Overview
-This project is a React application that [brief description of your project].
+This project is a React application that [briefly describes your project].

 ## .gitignore Explanation